leahriffell/photo_repo_api/README.md

 *I created this API for my application to Shopify's Backend Engineering Internship program.
 This is an API only (no user interface) but I plan to build out a React frontend for Virtual Escape.*

 #### Stack
-- Ruby on Rails, GraphQL, RSpec, Travis-CI, Heroku
+- Ruby on Rails, GraphQL, RSpec, Travis-CI, Heroku, Cloudinary (image hosting)
 - Some of gems that I found most useful:
     - pry, factory bot, faker, shoulda matchers, simplecov, vcr, webmock